 There are usually no symptoms during the early stages of diabetic retinopathy and is one of the most common causes of diabetes sight loss.

 Diabetic macular edema (DME) is a build-up of fluid in the macula, a part of the eye responsible for seeing straight ahead.
-It occurs in half of people with diabetic retinopathy, at any stage of the condition, according to the NEI’s Facts About Diabetic Eye Disease.
+It occurs in half of people with diabetic retinopathy, at any stage of the condition, according to the American Academy of Ophthalmology’s Facts About Diabetic Eye Disease.
 Blurred vision is the primary symptom.

 These diabetic eye issues can be found during a routine eye exam.
 An optometrist or ophthalmologist will conduct a dilated eye exam, where they test visual acuity to measure distance vision, and tonometry to measure internal eye pressure.
 By dilating the pupil, a physician can visually examine the retina and other structures inside the eye.
 They can identify changes in blood vessels, leaky vessels or fatty deposits, macula swelling, and nerve tissue damage.